Where better to start a story about wool than at a former woollen mill?

 With its rolling hills and emerald coloured fields, it is no surprise that this is prime sheep country.
 In fact, from the end of the 16th century to the early 20th century the Yorkshire Dales was a centre for Britain’s knitting industry.

-This trail explores Sedbergh’s woolly heritage and finds out how farmers and artisans are drawing on this legacy to create a small, boutique wool industry today.
+This short walk explores Sedbergh’s woolly heritage and finds out how farmers and artisans are drawing on this legacy to create a small, boutique wool industry today.

 This isn’t the only innovation taking place here however; this quiet rural town has been rebranded!